8. Application Exercise – Version 3

 //

-// Check that we have the tax administration data
+// we check that we have the correct data from the tax authorities

 if ($this->taxAdminData === NULL) {